What Is SDI In A Video Camera? SDI vs HDMI Explained.

 Benefits of using SDI

-The film industry standard is SDI connections because it is a more stable connection in general.
+The film industry standard is SDI connections because it is generally more stable.

 The reason is that SDI consists of a single strand of cable that works as a pipeline for serial digital data.
 This makes it more stable over longer cable runs and less prone to interference.

-Also, the BNC connectors lock the cable in place, so you don’t have the risk of accidentally pulling out the cable on set.
+Also, the BNC connectors lock the cable in place, so you don’t risk accidentally pulling it out on set.

 Limitations of using SDI